 Gross profit = $70,000

-Therefore, the calculation of gross profit percentage for XYZ Limited will be
+Therefore, the calculation of the gross profit percentage for XYZ Ltd. will be: –

 - = $70,000 / $150,000 * 100%

-XYZ Limited’s GPP for the year is as follows
+XYZ Ltd.’s gross profit percentage for the year is as follows: –

 - = $215,639 – $131,376